dmbutyugin/klipper/docs/G-Codes.md

   format.
 If the accelerometer does not have a name in its config section (simply `[adxl345]`) then `<chip>` part of the name is not generated.
+- `ACCELEROMETER_CALIBRATE [CHIP=<config_name>]`: runs an automatic
+  calibration test to detect chip orientation and freefall acceleration.
+  The results of the calibration are applied to all subsequent measurements, and can be persisted in `printer.cfg` by issuing `SAVE_CONFIG` command afterwards.
 - `ACCELEROMETER_QUERY [CHIP=<config_name>] [RATE=<value>]`: queries
   accelerometer for the current value.
 If CHIP is not specified it defaults to "adxl345".
 If RATE is not specified, the default value